-The passing of Andrew Weatherall earlier this year left a vacuum in the musical firmament, with the legendary DJ and producer having inspired a generation of artists with his passion, creativity, and undying love for music.
+The passing of Andrew Weatherall in February 2020 left a vacuum in the musical firmament, with the legendary DJ and producer having inspired a generation of artists with his passion, creativity, and undying love for music.

 In the months that have followed, a myriad of interviews, mixes and documentary pieces – many of which were thought lost – have emerged, reinforcing the Windsor-born artist’s maverick status.

 909originals was lucky to stumble upon one such relic – an interview carried out by Cork-based DJ and self-confessed ‘culture vulture’ Niamh Ní Shúilleabháin, on the fringes of the Sea Sessions festival in Bundoran, Co.
 Donegal, back in 2009.

 It was a time, lest we forget, that the world was facing a pandemic of a different kind – an economic meltdown – and over the course of around half an hour, Weatherall discusses the challenges this will likely place on the music industry, as well as a variety of other topics: the evolution of the human ear, how to create ‘electronic’ music using kitchen appliances, maintaining a good work ethic, and the theme tune from Rugrats.